How do leaders and influential groups in the world portray Christians? How do Christians view themselves? How does God view His people?

 As a leader, a seminary teacher, and a medical professional, I keep abreast of events throughout the world.
-To do so, I review news on many websites every day (see the Virtual Business and Intelligence Center), and read the Economist, a highly regarded British news magazine, every week.
+To do so, I review news on many websites every day and read the Economist, a highly regarded British news magazine, every week.
 The 18 September 2015 cover story was an article entitled “Two Mexicos”, but what struck me was the cover image, contrasting the two Mexicos.
 The upper half of the image showed a man playing a guitar, three cactuses, a well-appointed factory, and a smiling statue.
 The lower half of the image showed a man holding a rifle, three crosses, a ramshackle house, and a frowning statue.

 Looking a little further into the Internet, I gathered other examples of bias against Christians in the popular press, academia, government, and elsewhere.
 This bias should not provoke fear, since followers of Christ have been in the crosshairs of the world for centuries.
 However, Christians should be aware of how the world, even respected, “objective” governments and organizations, see and often portray us.